WallarooLabs/wally/README.md

 ## What is Wallaroo?

 Wallaroo is a framework for writing event-by-event distributed data processing applications.
-We’ve designed it to handle demanding high-throughput, low-latency tasks where accuracy of results is key.
+We’ve designed it to handle demanding high-throughput, low-latency tasks where the accuracy of results is essential.
 Wallaroo takes care of mechanics of scaling, resilience, state management, and message delivery.
 We've designed Wallaroo to make it easy scale applications with no code changes, and allow programmers to focus on business logic.
 You can learn more about Wallaroo from our ["Hello Wallaroo!" blog post][hello wallaroo post].

 ### Features